chiraag918/codepen-clone/README.md

 - 🔴 Reset on click, reveals a dropdown, from where the user can clear the editor or reset it to the default template.
 - 🟡 Save is used to save the contents of the editors as respective(.html/.css/.js) files.
 - 🟢 Expand/Collapse as the name suggests, expands or collapses the editor.
+- Contents of the editors are synced to local storage 😮 to prevent data loss on page reload.
+- Each Re-render happens every 250ms to efficiently render content instead of re-rendering on each keystroke on the editors.
 - Cool animations 🎭 and effects make the user experience awesome.

 <a name="installation"></a>